• Skip to primary navigation

 Wet Ingredients

-How to make Vegan Vanilla Fudge
+How to Make Microwave Vegan Vanilla Fudge

 Adding coconut condensed milk to brown sugar in a microwavable bowl.